 - 4. To specify the proxies and credentials to be used in the discovery, click Network Settings to adjust. - 5.
-Click Start Discovery.

-6. When the discovery task is finished, the discovered devices are automatically added to the current domain.
+Select the benchmark task to run after the discovery. - 6.
+Click Start Discovery. - 7.
+When the discovery task is finished, the discovered devices are automatically added to the current domain.